hermanzdosilovic/projekt2014/README.md

 About my solution
 -----------------
 I found `5768` expressions (check *output.txt* file) that equal to `2014`.
 But I made few changes in problem definition.
-###Concatanation `|`
+###Concatenation `|`
-Concatanation operation has one additional property.
+concatenation operation has one additional property.
 It can concat two or more expressions.

 	(1+2)(3*4) = 312
 	(-1-2)(3+4) = -37